We share the mission of The Conversation Project to help people share their wishes for care through the end of life.

 About The Conversation Project in Boulder County

-The Conversation Project in Boulder County is an independent program that works using a variety of advance care planning tools.
+The Conversation Project in Boulder County is a program of TRU Community Care that uses a variety of advance care planning tools.
 The Conversation Project is a national non-profit organization and is separate from the work done in Boulder County.
-We do use tools from the national Conversation Project.
+Some of the tools we use are from the National Conversation Project.
 If you are looking for the national website, find it at:

 Why is it Important?